Impressionism

 Art history keeps returning to Impression, Sunrise because it condenses several changes at once.
 It belongs to the break with the Salon, it gives a visible form to modern industrial atmosphere, it offers a new idea of finish, and it happens to sit at the center of the episode that named the movement.
 Few paintings carry so much institutional and formal weight in such a small format.

-That helps explain its cult status.
+Its near-mythic status comes from that unusual clarity.
 Many later Impressionist paintings are larger, richer, or more technically expansive.
-But this one is unusually legible as a turning point.
-You can see the argument quickly: a harbor, a sun, a few strokes, and suddenly the standard of what counts as a finished picture has shifted.
+This one remains legible as a turning point almost at once: a harbor, a sun, a few strokes, and the standard of what counts as a finished picture has shifted.

 More program than sketch